Soccer in the United States: Men's national team

 The U.S. national team participated in the 2009 FIFA Confederations Cup.
 The U.S. defeated #1 ranked Spain in the semifinals, before losing to Brazil 3–2 in the final.
 On the regional stage, the national team has also improved, with a record up to 2013 of reaching the final of the biannual CONCACAF Gold Cup nine times since 1989, winning it seven times: 1991, 2002, 2005, 2007, 2013, 2017, and 2021.

-Most recently, the U.S. national team won the very first 2021 CONCACAF Nations League, beating Mexico 3–2 in overtime thanks to the heroics of the United States backup goalkeeper Ethan Horvath following an injury to the starting goalkeeper Zack Steffen in the 67th minute.
+Most recently, the U.S. national team won the first 2021 CONCACAF Nations League, defeating Mexico 3–2 in overtime.
 The match was widely considered as a revival of the United States-Mexico rivalry following the struggles of U.S. soccer between 2017 and 2020.

 The national team has development teams at a number of different ages, the most popular youth national team groups are the Olympic team made up of primarily U23 player, the U20s who has their own World Cup and the u17s who also have their own World Cup.